 Other important determinant functions are TSH or Thyroid Stimulating Hormone and the proteins (Thyroglobulin) which carry the hormones in the blood and convey them to the tissues that utilize them.
-Changes in both these substances has an effect on the function along with any other problems that are intrinsic to the thyroid gland itself.
+Changes in both these substances have an effect on the function along with any other problems that are intrinsic to the thyroid gland itself.

 TSH is a hormone released by the pituitary gland located near the hypothalamus in the brain.
 TSH stimulates the thyroid gland to release more T4 & T3.
-It has a feedback loop and the amount of TSH in blood is determined by a number of thyroid hormones in the blood.
-An increase in thyroxine levels leads to decrease in TSH levels or vice versa.
+It has a feedback loop and the amount of TSH in the blood is determined by the number of thyroid hormones in the blood.
+An increase in thyroxine levels leads to a decrease in TSH levels or vice versa.
 TSH is one of the most sensitive and earliest markers to diagnose thyroid problems.

 Since the thyroid hormones require proteins for transportation to the end organs, conditions that result in protein deficiency can affect the activity of the gland.
 To confirm thyroid abnormality monitor these conditions every time.

-Health problems related to the thyroid gland are a result of either the under activity or the over activity of the thyroid gland, conditions known as Hypothyroidism and Hyperthyroidism respectively.
+Health problems related to the thyroid gland are a result of either the under-activity or the over-activity of the thyroid gland, conditions known as Hypothyroidism and Hyperthyroidism respectively.

-Under active thyroid (Hypothyroidism)
+Underactive thyroid (Hypothyroidism)

 Deficiency in hormones leads to a slowing down of metabolism and other vital functions in the body.
 Symptoms can include: